The Pontefract Masterplan

 The first opportunity to have your say was a two week public consultation event held in Pontefract Library from Saturday 8 February until Sunday 23 February 2020.
 To help you to understand our progress, the materials provided as part of that first consultation (which helped us build the foundation for our current proposals) are still available under 'Downloads' on the right of this page.

-Please remember as you read this information that any changes will take place over the next 5, 10 or 15 years (and perhaps longer).
+Please remember as you read the information provided that any changes will take place over the next 5, 10 or 15 years (and perhaps longer).
 The process will be gradual and we are by no means expecting things to be suddenly different.

-If you’d like to discuss the Pontefract Masterplan with an officer outside of the Webinars, you should contact the Regeneration team.
+If you’d like to discuss the Pontefract Masterplan with an officer, you should contact the Regeneration team.

 As the team are currently working remotely in a variety of locations due to the Coronavirus epidemic, an email will be the most effective way of getting in touch with them.
 The address you need is: